Electrotest/BehovsBoBoxen/README.md

 1. Connect the temperature sensors (ds18b20) with plus, minus and signal on GPIO4.
 If you want to have fewer than 8, you need to change in the two while-loops in `/home/pi/dallas.py`.
+You can also add more, up to 16.

 2. Connect the relay card with it's 8 relays from the GPIO pins in the same order as described in the beginning of the file `/home/pi/dallas.py`